Ladies: Make The First Move Online To Score 2.5x More Dates

 Read the full study from OkCupid here.

-Julie Spira is America's Top Online Dating Expert.
-She's an award-winning dating coach who's been helping singles find love online for 25+ years.
-Follow @JulieSpira on IG.
+Julie Spira is the Digital Matchmaker® and America's Top Online Dating Expert.
+She's an award-winning certified dating coach who's been helping singles find their perfect match for over three decades.
+Follow @JulieSpira on IG and @digitalmatchmaker on TikTok.